Robert B. Sloan, D. d. Theol.

 Dr. Sloan serves on the Board of Directors of the Houston Symphony, the Greater Houston Partnership, Orphan Outreach, and the Christian Thinkers Society.
 He also serves as Chairman of the Board of Citizens Inc., a New York Stock Exchange listed company, and on the Community Relations Committee of Memorial Hermann Healthcare System.

-Dr. Sloan has published extensively and has pastored churches throughout Texas and beyond.
-He is the recipient of numerous awards and has also held membership in a number of professional societies, including the Society of Biblical Literature, the Southwest Biblical Seminar, the National Association of Baptist Professors of Religion, and Studiorum Novi Testamenti Societas.
+Dr. Sloan has pastored churches throughout Texas and beyond.
+He is the author of numerous articles, reviews, and other published works, including, most recently, the first two volumes of a young adult fantasy series (the Hamelin Stoop books).
+He has received many prestigious awards and has held membership in a number of professional societies, including the Society of Biblical Literature, the Southwest Biblical Seminar, the National Association of Baptist Professors of Religion, and Studiorum Novi Testamenti Societas.

 Dr. Sloan previously served as the president and chancellor of Baylor University, where he was a member of the faculty and the founding dean of George W. Truett Theological Seminary.
 He graduated cum laude with a Bachelor of Arts degree from Baylor University in 1970; earned the Master of Divinity degree magna cum laude from Princeton Theological Seminary in 1973; conducted post-baccalaureate research at the University of Bristol, England, from 1973 to 1974; and earned the Doktor der Theologie insigni cum laude from the University of Basel, Switzerland, in 1978.